Olegtron/postman-newman_api-testing/README.md

 | POST     | /products     | **object** | **Created object** |
 | PUT      | /products     | **object** | **Updated object** |
 | DELETE   | /products/:id | **e.g 3**  | **Deleted object** |

-5. Upload `store.collection.json` in Postman app. (skip this exhibit in case you decide to use another public API )
-6. Make some integration tests in Postman, could be status code/JSON check and so on. ( in case with another API - write tests based on another one).

-Examples:
-- Test pagination, by way like `http://localhost:3000/users?page=1&pageSize=2`.
-- Test sorting, by way like `http://localhost:3000/users?sortOrder=ASC&sortKey=firstName`.
-You can sort an any resource response using query parameters sortOrder and sortKey.
--  Test status code for REST API (200,400 and so on).
--  Test response time.
--  Test response thanks to json schema validation.
--  Try to follow `AAA` approach (arrange, act, assert).

-7. Save new collection with your new integration tests with the same name as `store.collection.json`. ( in case with another API - another file name for json file)
-8. Push to you github repo in main branch ( in case with local server - save local server as well )

-###  GH actions practice
-9. Add Github action to run `petstore.collection.json` in Github pages by <a href="https://www.linkedin.com/pulse/running-postman-collections-via-github-action-nirmala-jayasanka"> article </a> or use another GH action.
-10. Check github actions for result.

-You can use another API to perform  your testing instead of local store API and `store.collection.json`.
-- <a href="https://github.com/public-apis/public-apis"> Public API list </a>